National Guard says F-16s circled Madison airport after warning light malfunction; jet landed safely

-Two F-16 fighter jets circled the Madison airport at low altitude Tuesday after an faulty warning light led a Wisconsin Air National Guard pilot to cancel his planned mission.
+Two F-16 fighter jets circled the Madison airport at low altitude Tuesday after a faulty warning light led a Wisconsin Air National Guard pilot to cancel his planned mission.

 According to a statement from the Wisconsin Air National Guard, the pilot landed safely after a caution light went on during a routine flight from Truax Field.